Bastille Day military parade: Recent developments

 The 2021 edition of the parade returned to the traditional route of the Champs-Élysées.
 For the first time in a year officer cadet battalions of Armed Forces academies included cadets and officers from NATO countries' armed forces.
 Two military tattoo-inspired segments served as the opening and closing, respectively, of the parade.
 As a tribute to the ongoing fight against the COVID-19 pandemic at home and abroad, a battalion of the Defense Health Service marched as part of the 10,000 strong ground column, which was led off by a composite battalion of special forces and military personnel representing armed forces operations, together with personnel from EU armed forces, in French-speaking Africa.

 In the 2023 parade, Prime Minister of India, Narendra Modi was invited as the Guest of Honour for the parade.
 The Indian tri-services; Indian Army, Indian Navy and Indian Air Force contingents were also a part of the parade.
 A 269-member Contingent of Indian Armed Forces marched alongside their French counterparts.
 The 2023 parade also celebrated the 25 years of collaboration and strategic partnership between the two countries.

 The parade of 2024, for the first time held at Jean de Lattre de Tassigny Square, marked the 235th year of the Revolution of 1789, the 80th anniversary of D-Day and the Liberation of France, and NATO's Diamond Jubilee anniversary, while also marking the nation's final countdown of the 2024 Paris Summer Olympics - as represented by military athletes being present for the finale and the Olympic flame's welcome into the capital integrated as well into it.
 No mobile column was presented this time, but the air column was present as in past parades.
 The ground column was led by those existing armed forces units carrying battle honours from the events of 1944 and before that by a multinational military colour guard honoring all who took part decades prior.

+In 2025, France invited Indonesia to open the parade with 260 Indonesian military personnel to mark the 75th anniversary of their diplomatic relations.
+The contingent consisted of 88 from the Indonesian Army, 86 from the Indonesian Navy and 86 from the Indonesian Air Force), also accompanied by a drum band of 189 musicians, in the presence of Indonesian President Prabowo Subianto, the guest of honor of Emmanuel Macron.
+The parade was also marked by the centenary of the Bleuet de France.

+The parade of 2026 saw 35 contingents from member states of the coalition of the willing as well as the Kyiv Presidential Honor Guard Battalion of the Armed Forces of Ukraine.
+The event was attended by President of Ukraine Volodymyr Zelensky and First Lady Olena Zelenska, the heads of state and government of nations within the coalition as well as Prime Minister of Malta and President of Serbia.